Technigo/project-cluedo/README.md

 * Creating and manipulating objects
 * Creating arrays
-* More about manipulating the DOM using Javascript
+* Manipulating the DOM using JavaScript

 ## Tech